 Don’t count on a fiscal cliff deal before Christmas, Senate Majority Leader Harry Reid told reporters Tuesday after House Speaker John Boehner and the White House took turns accusing the other side of stalling progress on cliff negotiations…again.

-Boehner blamed the slowdown on the president after he recieved the White House proposal, saying he had yet to put forward any specific details on spending cuts.
+Boehner blamed the slowdown on the president, saying he had yet to put forward a specific proposal on spending cuts.
 “The longer the White House slow walks this process, the closer our economy gets to the fiscal cliff.”

 The back-and-forth continued when White House Press Secretary Jay Carney immediately dismissed Boehner’s remarks at a press briefing Tuesday afternoon, calling the speaker’s claims “inaccurate” saying it is "simply incontestable" that the Obama administration has put forth a plan to avert the fiscal cliff that includes spending cuts.
 He added that Republicans had yet to offer any details of their own on how to raise more revenue from taxes, "and it would be helpful if they did." - See the speaker’s remarks here

 CLIFF CRUSHES BUSINESS CONFIDENCE Businesses and consumers are starting to freak out over the fiscal cliff.
 The National Federation of Independent Business index of small business optimism plummeted 5.6 points to 87.5 in November, one of the lowest levels the index has been in 26-year history.
 The NFIB noted that the only time the index has been lower was during the great recession in 2008-2009.